 The Richland Pennies for Progress program began in 2006 and funds roadway and bike/pedestrian/greenway projects through the Richland County Transportation Penny Sales Tax.
 This program came about through citizen interest in creating and improving failing roads and sidewalks, and adding greenway infrastructures.
-Reasonably foreseeable projects include bikeways, greenways, intersection improvements, a neighborhood improvement, sidewalks, road resurfacing, and road widenings (Table 3.15-20 and Figure 3.15-17).
+Reasonably foreseeable projects include bikeways, greenways, intersection improvements, a neighborhood improvement, sidewalks, road resurfacing, and road widening (Table 3.15-20 and Figure 3.15-17).
 While these projects would not necessarily occur as a result of the proposed project, they would promote cohesion within and between communities in the reasonably foreseeable future.
-The alternate modes of transportation (bikeways, greenways, sidewalks) will promote less vehicular traffic and more active recreation opportunities, which also would not necessary occur as a result of the proposed project.
-There are also 21 resurfacing projects within the cumulative study area that are either in procurement or planning phases.
+The alternate modes of transportation (bikeways, greenways, sidewalks) would promote less vehicular traffic and more active recreation opportunities, which also would not necessary occur as a result of the proposed project.
+There are also 14 resurfacing projects within the cumulative study area that are either in procurement or planning phases.
+Since the DEIS, one project was added within the cumulative study area and three projects began construction and were moved to Table 3.15-7.
 Richland Pennies for Progress projects would occur regardless of the project and are subject to change based on impacts and/or public input.